pingcap/docs-cn/tools/dm/overview.md

     - After DM-worker is restarted, the data synchronization task cannot be automatically restored.
 You need to manually run `start-task`.
 For details, see [Manage the Data Synchronization Task](/tools/dm/manage-task.md).

-    - After DM-worker or DM-master is restarted, the DDL lock synchronization cannot be automatically restored in some conditions.
+    - After DM-worker is restarted, the DDL lock synchronization cannot be automatically restored in some conditions.
 You need to manually handle it.
-For details, see [Troubleshooting Sharding DDL Locks](/tools/dm/troubleshooting-sharding-ddl-locks.md).
+For details, see [Handle Sharding DDL Locks Manually](/tools/dm/manually-handling-sharding-ddl-locks.md).